Automatic Bill Payments: What You Need to Know

 Advantages of automatic bill payments

-Automatic bill payments come with many advantages to help you save time and stay on track with your financial goals.
+Automatic bill payments have many advantages to help you save time and stay on track with your financial goals.
 They include:

 - Avoid late payments.
 We can all be forgetful, but when that forgetfulness applies to paying your bills on time, it can result in some hefty late payment fees.
 Autopay makes sure you’re always on time and don’t incur any fees or other penalties.